hudl/DeviceNanny/README.md

 - RFID tags (optional for devices that won't connect via USB)

 Required packages if not using Debian Jessie:
--lightdm as default display manager
+- lightdm as default display manager
--zenity
+- zenity

 **Configuring the Raspberry Pi from First Install**